 As I write this, there are seventeen days until I have to leave my residence for good.
 And the day I move out will be sad.
 There’s a pretty good chance I’ll cry at some point or another.
 I’ve made a lot of memories and a lot of friends here, and I don’t want to leave that behind.
 But there’s always next year.
 After all, memories are for life, and some of the friendships I’ve made here will be, too.

-Stay tuned for another post about my time in residence!
+Stay tuned for another post about my first year of university!